paulgazz/kmax/README.md

 constraints against the Kbuild constraints for the given compilation unit.
 The following are examples of how to customize this process.

-- Controlling the Search of Architectures
+- Controlling the search of architectures

     Use `-a` to only search a specific architecture.